notbaopham/notbaopham/README.md

 ###

-<p align="left">You have happen to stumble upon Bao Pham's GitHub repo and there has been in total...</p>
+<p align="left">You have happened to stumble upon Bao Pham's GitHub repo and there has been in total...</p>

 ###